Hermione (mythology)

-In Greek antiquity, Hermione (/hɜːrˈmaɪ.əni/; Ἑρμιόνη [hermi.ónɛː]) was the daughter of Menelaus, king of Sparta, and his wife, Helen of Troy.
+In Greek mythology, Hermione (/hɜːrˈmaɪ.əni/; Ἑρμιόνη [hermi.ónɛː]) was the daughter of Menelaus, king of Sparta, and his wife, Helen of Troy.
 Prior to the Trojan War, Hermione had been betrothed by Tyndareus, her grandfather, to her cousin Orestes, son of her uncle, Agamemnon.
-She was just nine years old when Paris, son of the Trojan king Priam, arrived to abduct her mother, Helen.
+According to Apollodorus, she was nine years old when her mother eloped with Paris, son of the Trojan king Priam.

 During the war, Menelaus promised her to Achilles' son, Neoptolemus.
 After the war ended, he sent Hermione away to the city of Phthia (the home of Peleus and Achilles), where Neoptolemus was staying.
 The two were married, yet, soon afterwards, Neoptolemus traveled to Delphi in order to exact vengeance against Apollo for having caused his father's death, only to be killed there.
 With Neoptolemus dead, Hermione was free to marry Orestes, with whom she had a son, Tisamenus.

 Mythology

 Ancient poets disagree over whether Menelaus was involved in both betrothals.
 Euripides has Orestes say:

 Ovid, on the contrary, says that Menelaus did not even know of the promise made by Tyndareus: